Retail sales suffer biggest drop in nearly 3 years - CBI

-LONDON Retail sales suffered their biggest annual fall in nearly three years in January, as shoppers reined in spending after picking up pre-Christmas bargains, an industry survey showed on Thursday.
+LONDON British retail sales suffered their biggest annual fall in nearly three years in January, as shoppers reined in spending after picking up pre-Christmas bargains, an industry survey showed on Thursday.

 The Confederation of British Industry distributive trades survey's balance for reported sales volumes plunged to -22 in January from +9 in December, its lowest level since March 2009, when Britain was last in recession.
 Analysts had forecast a fall to -6.

-The figures come a day after official data showing that the economy contracted by 0.2 percent in the last three months of 2011, raising fears that the country was entering recession.
+The figures come a day after official data showing that Britain's economy contracted by 0.2 percent in the last three months of 2011, raising fears that the country was entering recession.

 Retail sales grew well in the three months to December, but many firms were concerned about the prospects for early 2012.
 Annual retail sales growth was flattered in December 2011 because of heavy snow a year earlier, but the CBI said January 2012 annual performance suffered because of relatively strong sales in the year-ago month.